-All TDP issues listed were resolved prior to review conclusion.
-The Notice of Anomaly (NOA No. 4) summarizing that discrepancies were noted is included in Appendix A.7 of this report.
+All noted TDP issues were resolved prior to the conclusion of the review process.
+Notice of Anomaly (NOA No. 4), included in Appendix A.7 of this report summarizes the discrepancies in the TDP.

 4.4 QA and CM System Review